XeoSpheric/dots/README.md

 ## Project Structure

-- [Arch](./arch/README.md) – Scripts to install this setup from scratch (also contains a list of dependencies needed for this setup).
+- [Docs](./Docs/README.md) – This contains my documentation, including the aurs and pacman packages used, and photos for the Readmes.

 - [Dots](./dots/README.md) – Configuration, themes, and scripts that are part of my environment.

+- [Etc] (./etc/README.md) - This contains other files that I use as a base that are not a part of the .config section, including a base iptables config.

 ## Commands